Schizophrenia and Addiction Treatment

 Pharmacological treatments are almost always an integral part of treatment for people with schizophrenia.
 Unfortunately, medications used to treat this condition have earned a bad reputation, and some people are reluctant to try them.
 Many of these fears are unfounded; by working with an experienced psychiatrist who can design a personalized treatment plan, psychotropic medications can provide real relief from psychiatric distress with minimal side effects.

 While medication was once considered the mainstay of schizophrenia treatment, we now know that psychosocial supports can play a significant role in reducing symptoms and improving long-term outcomes.
 For people who have co-occurring addiction, these supports are essential.
 By having the opportunity to explore your schizophrenia, your addiction, and their relationship with each other, you can develop greater insight into your experiences and remove obstacles standing in the way of your recovery.
 With the support of compassionate clinicians and peers, you are able to gain increased self-awareness and concrete skills that improve your quality of life and give you meaningful alternatives to drug use.

 Because schizophrenia often has a deep impact on your relationship with loved ones, dedicated family programs are often an invaluable part of the treatment process.
 Through psychoeducation, your family can come to understand schizophrenia in a new light and, together, you can develop strategies for moving forward as a team to increase your chances of future success.

-If you would like more information about drug addiction and schizophrenia, or have any questions about dual diagnosis treatment, we encourage you to contact us anytime.
+If you would like more information about schizophrenia and addiction treatment, or have any questions about dual diagnosis treatment, we encourage you to contact us anytime.
 We are always available to offer support and guidance to help you find emotional and cognitive stability and lasting freedom from addiction.